Navigation

 • in men, less interest in having sex (a reduced libido) and swollen breast tissue (gynaecomastia)

-If you have any of these symptoms, contact your GP.
+If you have any of these hyperthyroidism symptoms, contact a GP.

-Some people with overactive thyroid get problems with their eyes.
-For more information about this, see our FAQ: Can an overactive thyroid gland cause eye problems?
+Some people with overactive thyroid have problems with their eyes.
+For more information, see our FAQ: Can an overactive thyroid gland cause eye problems?

 Diagnosis of overactive thyroid

-Your GP will ask about your symptoms and examine you.
-They may ask you about your medical history and if anyone in your family has an overactive thyroid gland.
+The GP will ask about your symptoms and medical history, and will examine you.
+They’ll ask if anyone in your family has an overactive thyroid gland.

-If your GP thinks you may have an overactive thyroid, they’ll ask you to have one or more blood tests.
-This is to check the level of thyroid hormones in your body.
+You may need to have one or more blood tests to check the level of thyroid hormones in your body.
 The main hormones measured in blood tests are:

 • TSH (thyroid-stimulating hormone), which is made by your pituitary gland to control your thyroid gland